[ Boat Trailer Home ]

 Our trailers are always custom-fitted.

 - Every Integrity boat trailer is custom fitted to the exact bottom design of an individual boat.
 The results?
-A more secure load, for greater stability and safety – and superior hull support that prevents frame and hull distortion when the boat is out of the water. - Our measuring process assures that our tubular uprights and pads precisely match the most complex contours of any boat’s bottom, from “step” hulls to displacement hull designs.
+A more secure load, for greater stability and safety – and superior hull support that prevents frame and hull distortion when the boat is out of the water.

 Our truck-style lighting is safer, brighter, and protected from impacts.

 - Integrity trailers use standard truck style lights, with optional LED lighting as a further safety enhancement.
-These lights can be easily changed on the road without tools –with parts readily available at most auto part stores. - All lights are individually grounded for easy troubleshooting.
+These lights can be easily changed on the road without tools –with parts readily available at most auto part stores.

 - All Integrity trailer lights are recessed into the frame, protecting them from potential damage.